gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 the long-distance, low-energy behavior.

 **The Gaussian fixed point:**
-The free field theory — no interactions.
+The free field theory, no interactions.
 Many theories flow to this in the IR.
 This is why perturbation theory works: near the Gaussian fixed point,